-M_CTL

-Generated by modules that wish to send information to a particular module or type of module.
+- M_CTL Generated by modules that wish to send information to a particular module or type of module.
 M_CTL messages are typically used for inter-module communication, as when adjacent STREAMS protocol modules negotiate the terms of their interface.
-An M_CTL message cannot be generated by a user-level process and is always discarded if passed to the Stream head.
+An M_CTL message cannot be generated by a user-level process and is always discarded if passed to the Stream head. - M_BREAK Sent to a driver to request that BREAK be transmitted on whatever media the driver is controlling.